ZtModArchive/Complete-Ecosystem-Scenario/README.md

 _<sup>*</sup> Except for beta releases, this includes the installation of all prior expansions._

-### Setting the scenario preview image
+<del>### Setting the scenario preview image</del>

-In order to properly display the scenario preview image, put `worldcampscen4.jpg` in the following sub-directory in the root directory of your _Zoo Tycoon 2_ installation: `maps/scenario`.
+<del>In order to properly display the scenario preview image, put `worldcampscen4.jpg` in the following sub-directory in the root directory of your _Zoo Tycoon 2_ installation: `maps/scenario`.</del> This is no longer required as the issue has been fixed.

 ## Usage